k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

 Notes:
 - If you build a formatter Actor, it is recommended to inherit the Actor from the **AbstractMaskingFormat** Actor to get the required  arguments.
-- The mandatory input and output parameters must be set as external parameters in the formatter flow.
+- The mandatory input and output arguments must be set as external parameters in the formatter flow.

 ### How Do I Mask Data Using Masking Actors?